MaggieFero/MaggieFero.github.io/content/blog/iAmRemarkable.md

 the world with the confidence that this previously-overlooked experience of ours is valuable, and help others realize that achievement.

 # Your accomplishments are not only professional.
+One of the exercises involved taking ten minutes to write a list of our own achievements, things we had done that make each of us remarkable.
+Going into this exercise, ten minutes felt like a lot, but I was pleasantly surprised to fill the time fairly easily.
+When we reached the end of the time, though, we began to share examples from our lists with the group, to practice claiming our achievements out loud.
+The facilitator, Amanda went first, and chose a personal example.
+That's when I realized there was only one single personal achievement on my entire list.

+Amanda modeled valuing all of our achievements, both personal and professional, and opened the door for me to see a whole world of achievements from kindness and supporting friends to making a positive impact in my communities in various ways.
+I think of all the takeaways from the workshop, this one was the most valuable for me.
+It's so easy when talking about impact to let "impact" mean only "business impact", when the scope of our work in this world is so much more.
+This also served as a gentle reminder to continue to focus on measuring the full scope of my impact, rather than just business aspects, and ensuring that the full scope of my impact grows in positive ways.

 # Sharing accomplishments begets accomplishments.
+When you share your accomplishments, others can see them with two significant positive outcomes:
+- You can see your potential future self reflected in them.
+- You may see your past self reflected in them.
+Both of these enable others to further their own achievement, and to share their own accomplishments more broadly.
+This underrated aspect of the importance of self-promotion enables greater advancement within our teams and communities.